 Transitioning Tip: Goat is a hot protein so if your dog tends to run warm, this would not be a good fit for your dog.

 Take note if your dog becomes itchy, rashy, or gassy after eating a new protein.
 While your dog may not be allergic to these proteins they may be intolerant to them and it best to remove said protein from their diet.
-After your dog is eating three-four proteins and bone sources, including a red meat, you can continue on the organ phase of the transition.
+After your dog is eating three proteins to include one white and two red meats, you can continue on the organ phase of the transition.